Ms. Rachel opens up about her support for Gaza’s children: ‘I couldn’t look away’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Children’s YouTube star Ms. Rachel was browsing Instagram when a follower shared with her a video from Gaza that broke her.
+Children’s YouTube star Ms. Rachel was browsing TikTok one day when she came across a video from Gaza that broke her.
 It showed a young boy, likely no older than five, suffering from severe shock after a bombing.
 His eyes are wide with fear and he is shaking furiously.

 “The look in his eyes has stayed in my mind since I saw the video,” Ms. Rachel, whose real name is Rachel Accurso, tells The Independent.